 As described below, a developer whose project may be suitable for an EB-5 capital component has several options as to how it can access the EB-5 capital through a Regional Center.
 The most common routes are the developer forms its own Regional Center or seeks to have its project sponsored by an existing, unrelated Regional Center.
-Most developers choose to associate with an unrelated Regional Center to access EB-5 capital, as discussed in the Regional Center section.65
+Most developers choose to associate with an unrelated Regional Center to access EB-5 capital, as discussed in the Regional Center section.
+65

-In any case, five participants are instrumental at the capital raise stage:
+In any case, six participants are instrumental at the capital raise stage:

 - 1. The Regional Center - 2.
 The EB-5 immigrant investor - 3.
 The new commercial enterprise ("NCE") the entity formed by the Regional Center that serves as the investment vehicle into which an immigrant contributes his required equity capital. - 4.
 The job creating entity ("JCE") the entity that owns the project that will create the jobs, which also ultimately receives the EB-5 proceeds as a debt or equity investment from the NCE.66 - 5.
-The migration agent located overseas, or the broker-dealer located in the United States, who solicits the immigrant investor.
+The migration agent located overseas, or the broker-dealer located in the United States, which solicits the immigrant investor. - 6.
+Various professionals including attorneys, economists and business plan writers.

 The EB-5 investor's proceeds can be invested by the NCE in the JCE, either as a loan or equity.
-This example assumes that (1) the EB-5 investor's proceeds will be loaned by the NCE ot the JCE, and (2) the developer associates with a third-party Regional Center, rather than forms its own "in house" Regional Center.
+This example assumes that (1) the EB-5 investors' proceeds will be loaned by the NCE to the JCE, and (2) the developer associates with a third-party Regional Center, rather than forms its own "in house" Regional Center.